 That number gives us some additional insight into the full scope of the data.
 Specifically, it lets us adjust the total number of players from the game’s opt-in data (presently 3.16 million players) up to 4.8 million players (with the acknowledgement that ‘shipped to retail’ vs. ‘sold to customers’ will create some margin of error).
 And since we know that now 13.25% of the 3.16 million opt-in players are PSVR players, we can reason that a similar percentage of the actual total players are also PSVR players, which would put a best guess of the game’s total PSVR playerbase around 636,000 players.

 Now, we need to acknowledge one important variable that we can’t control here, which is the potential difference in opt-in rates between different platforms.
 It could be that PSVR users are more likely to opt-in to data collection than other player groups.
 It also could be that they are less likely—we don’t have a good reason right now to bet one way or the other, so for now it’s an unknown.
-That opt-in rate could adjust the 280,000 PSVR player figure up or down.
+That opt-in rate could adjust the 636,000 PSVR player figure up or down.

-And that makes Resident Evil 7 a surprising VR success, especially for a game that’s only playable in VR on one headset, and not actually designed specifically for VR in the first place.
+No matter which figure you look at, that makes Resident Evil 7 a surprising VR success, especially for a game that’s only playable in VR on one headset, and not actually designed specifically for VR in the first place.

 To put the numbers into perspective, the single highest-selling paid Vive title that we could find (that hasn’t been part of official hardware bundles), Space Pirate Trainer, has a reported 156,000 owners (according to SteamSpy data, not including Oculus Home owners).
 Another way to look at it is the revenue contribution from PSVR players which—if our best guess is 636,000—comes out to $38.2 million, assuming MSRP.